heonjaes/backend-cloud-portfolio/README.md

 ## Project Description

 The AWS Cloud Resume Challenge with Terraform showcases expertise in infrastructure as code (IAC), AWS cloud services, and Terraform.
 This challenge involves building an automated cloud-native resume website hosted on AWS, featuring dynamic elements such as visitor tracking and integration with various AWS services.
+It also incorporates CI/CD to automate the testing and deployment of cloud infrastructure.
+This challenge is inspired by Forrest Brazzeal https://cloudresumechallenge.dev/docs/the-challenge/aws/.

 ## Key Features